cardano-foundation/CIPs/CIP-0001/README.md

 ##### 1.a.
 Authors open a pull request

 Proposals must be submitted to the [cardano-foundation/CIPs][Repository] repository as a pull request named after the proposal's title.
 The pull request title **should not** include a CIP number (and use `?` instead as number); the editors will assign one.
 Discussions may precede a proposal.
 Early reviews and discussions streamline the process down the line.

+> **Note** Pull requests should not include implementation code: any code bases should instead be provided as links to a code repository.

 > **Note** Proposals addressing a specific CPS should also be listed in the corresponding CPS header, in _'Proposed Solutions'_, to keep track of ongoing work.